Residential Treatment for Adolescents with Anxiety Disorders

 Individualized treatment plans address each client's entire support system (family, school, community supports, etc.).
 A multidisciplinary treatment strategy that is DBT-informed and trauma-informed helps teens improve self-awareness, deepen compassion for self and others, and build resilience.

 Adolescents, families, and staff work collaboratively to identify and build on strengths and successes while establishing new and more effective skills for managing an anxiety diagnosis.

 Effective Medication Therapy for Teen Anxiety

 Medications may be prescribed depending on the nature and severity of an adolescent's symptoms.
-Medications for anxiety can be effective in addressing panic disorders when combined with exposure and response prevention therapy.
+Medications for anxiety can be effective in addressing panic disorders when combined with cognitive behavioral therapy.
 Medications can also be effective in addressing some of the physical symptoms of anxiety like excessive sweating, racing pulse, dry mouth, etc.

 Our child and adolescent psychiatrist will develop an individualized, evidence-based medication strategy based on the results of psychiatric and psychosocial assessments, treatment history, and the client's symptoms and treatment goals.

 Evidence-based Therapy for Teen Anxiety Disorders

-Adolescent clients in our treatment program for teens with anxiety disorders participate in individual and group therapy sessions focused on cognitive behavioral therapy (CBT), exposure and response prevention therapy (ERP), and interpersonal therapy.
+Adolescent clients in our treatment program for teens with anxiety disorders participate in individual and group therapy sessions focused on cognitive behavioral therapy (CBT), mindfulness, and behavioral activation.